Southern US pine forest with a rising light arrow symbolizing Forest Investment Associates timberland growth and inflation hedging

 2. The "Active Management" Alpha

-• Mid-Rotation Thinning: Removing weaker trees to reduce competition, allowing the “crop trees” to explode in diameter.
+• Mid-Rotation Thinning: It sounds counter-intuitive, but they remove weaker trees to reduce competition.
+This allows the remaining “crop trees” to explode in diameter, creating more valuable lumber in less time.

-• Merchandising: Knowing exactly which mill needs which log.
-This active hands-on approach squeezes every ounce of “biological alpha” from the land, ensuring that returns are maximised even if timber prices are flat.
+• Merchandising: This is the secret sauce.
+It’s about knowing exactly which mill needs which log.
+This active, hands-on approach squeezes every ounce of “biological alpha” from the land, ensuring that returns are maximised even if timber prices are flat.

 3. A Focus on the US South